owentechnologist/WebRateLimiter/README.md

     int ratePerMinuteAllowed = 3;
     int ratePerHourAllowed = 25;

-Hit the webserver a few times with your request to see the reponse change from a friendly welcome to a friendly -- too many requests.
+Hit the webserver a few times with requests with the same accountKey to see the response change from a friendly welcome to a friendly -- too many requests.

 Due to the use of zremrangeByScore and the score being equal to the time the request occurred, the application does a good job of providing a sliding window of allowed requests.

-To see what is happening in Redis you can use RedisInsight   https://redislabs.com/redis-enterprise/redis-insight/
+Each request made through the web-UI results in an entry being added to a redis stream that will be processed by various services.

-or redis-cli:
+To see what is happening in Redis you can use RedisInsight   https://redislabs.com/redis-enterprise/redis-insight/ (look at the streams section to see entries being added to the streams) (look at the SortedSets to see what rate-limiting data is being processed there) or redis-cli:

 127.0.0.1:6379> keys z:*